HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_167/ilo6_msgregs167.md

 ### Base.1.18.ResourceTypeIncompatible

 Indicates that the resource type of the operation does not match that for the operation destination.
-Examples of when this can happen include during a POST to a collection using the wrong resource type, an update where the @odata.types do not match or on a major version incompatability.
+Examples of when this can happen include during a POST to a collection using the wrong resource type, an update where the @odata.types do not match or on a major version incompatibility.

 | | |
 |:---|:---|